MrBrezina/mrbrezina.com/README.md

 - *Type design process & automation.* At: The Department of Typography and Graphic Communication, The University of Reading, Reading, 2009.
 - *A brief introduction to Python for FontLab.* At: Monotype Imaging, Salfords, 2009.

-## Interviews with David, profiles, and other appearances
+## Interviews, profiles, and other appearances

 - Serret, Gina. *[Q&A David Březina.](https://typeparis.com/news/q-a-david-brezina)* TypeParis, 22 July 2022.
 - Loring Murphy, Zoë. *[How important is harmony when designing multiscript type systems?
 An interview with David Březina.](https://type-01.com/how-important-is-harmony-when-designing-multiscript-type-systems-an-interview-with-david-brezina/)* Type 01, 18 May 2021.